yshlae/Jorge-s-Casa-de-Sans-Rival-Cafe/README.md

 ### Instructions for Running the Program 💻

-To run the **ResQnect** Disaster Response and Relief Management System, follow these steps:
+To run the **SanServe-All:** A Centralized Web-Based Inventory And Ordering Management System, follow these steps:

 1. **Start the Program**
    When you run the program, you will be presented with the **main menu**.
 The menu will look something like this: